RushaliRajesh/SmartSense_DL/README.md

 Just for a visual understanding, a .png file (output_coloured.png) is attached which shows the words highlighted as per the entity recognition.

+For further checking and implementation details, an .ipynb file has also been attached (colab notebook).